Thatcher effect

-The Thatcher effect or Thatcher illusion is a phenomenon where it becomes more difficult to detect local feature changes in an upside-down face, despite identical changes being obvious in an upright face.
+The Thatcher effect, or Thatcher illusion, is a phenomenon in which changes to facial features are difficult to detect when a face is upside-down, even though the same changes are obvious in an upright face.
 It is named after the then British prime minister Margaret Thatcher, on whose photograph the effect was first demonstrated.
-The effect was originally created in 1980 by Peter Thompson, Professor of Psychology at the University of York.
+The effect was originally created in 1980 by Peter Thompson, professor of psychology at the University of York.

 Overview

 The effect is illustrated by two originally identical photos, which are inverted.
 The second picture is altered so that the eyes and mouth are vertically flipped, though the changes are not immediately obvious until the image is viewed upright.